jupyter-server/pycrdt/docs/usage.md

 ## Transactions

-Every change to a shared data happens in a document transaction.
+Every change to a shared data happens in a document transaction, and there can only be one transaction at a time.
+Pycrdt offers two methods for creating transactions:
+- `doc.transaction()`: used with a context manager, this will create a new transaction if there is no current one, or use the current transaction.
+This method will never block, and should be used most of the time.
+- `doc.new_transaction()`: used with a context manager or an async context manager, this will always try to create a new transaction.
+This method can block, waiting for a transaction to be released.

+### Non-blocking transactions

 When no current transaction exists, an implicit transaction is created.
 Grouping multiple changes in a single transaction makes them atomic: they will appear as done simultaneously rather than sequentially.

 ```py